danabo/zhat/_posts/2019-12-22-quantum-minimal-conceptual-unit.md

 where $\bar{f}(x) = \text{Re}[f(x)] - i\,\text{Im}[f(x)]$ is the complex conjugate.

 ## Punchline: quantum states are probability distributions
 You probably already guessed that $\psi$ encodes the probability of finding particles in space.
-The probabiliy of observing system $\psi$ to be in {% marginnote 'some region of configuration space' 'Remember that $n$ is the total number of spatial coordinates that describes the system.
+The probability of observing system $\psi$ to be in {% marginnote 'some region of configuration space' 'Remember that $n$ is the total number of spatial coordinates that describes the system.
 We are calculating the probability for all the coordinates together to be in some range.' %} $D \subseteq \mathbb{R}^n$ is,

 $$
 \int_D  \psi(x) \bar{\psi}(x)\diff{x^n}\,.
 $$

+{% fixme %} Explain $\diff{x^n}$ {% endfixme %}

 $\psi(x) \bar{\psi}(x) = \lvert\psi(x)\rvert^2$ is the absolute value squared of the complex value $\psi(x)$ (not to be confused with the function-norm $\lvert\psi\rvert$).
 In other words, $\lvert\psi(x)\rvert^2$ is a probability density. $\psi(x)$ is called a {% marginnote '*probability amplitude*' "\"Probability amplitude\" refers specifically to a complex number whose square is a probability.
 I don't think the word \"amplitude\" makes this apparent and it is rather ambiguous, but it's handy to have a term to refer to these not-quite-probabilities and that is the convention."%}